jmkidd/callmito/README.md

 # Conceptual overview of pipeline

 ## Step 1: Extract mitochodnrial reads
-Read pairs with at least run read that align to chrM or to Nuclear Mitochondiral Segments (NUMTs) that are >300bp with > 95% identity are extracted.
-NuMTs were identified by Fabian Ramos-Almodovar
+Read pairs with at least one read that aligns to chrM or to Nuclear Mitochondiral Segments (NUMTs) that are >300bp with > 95% identity are extracted.
+NuMTs were identified by Fabian Ramos-Almodovar.

 ## Step 2: Align to standard and rotated mitochodnrial reference genome
 NC_002008.4 is used as the reference mitochondiral genome.
 To account for the cirular nature of the mitochondria, extracted reads are aligned NC_002008.4 as well as to a version of NC_002008.4 that has been rotated by 8 kbp.
-Resulting BAM files are sorted and duplicate marked.
+Resulting BAM files are sorted and duplicates marked.

 ## Step 3: Coverage assessment
 Coverage along the mitochondrial genome is assessed using CollectHsMetrics from GATK.
 Depth is